 The game includes three levels of strategy to accommodate different learning curves.
 It also syncs its visuals to the phonics that are being taught for an extra layer of retention.
 The entire game is fully interactive and entices your child to improve so that he or she can advance through to the hardest levels of the game while retaining the fun of the beginning stages.

 Words are categorized based upon their sound, so the usual difficulty that accompanies a crossword puzzle is eased in the beginning stages.
 There are 44 different sound categories so that a teacher can focus on the parts that are giving students the most difficulty.

 TeachMe Toddler is one of the top educational apps of the year for preschoolers according to SmartAppsForKids.com, combining the learning of phonics, shapes, colors, counting, letters and numbers into a single application.
 The app has one of the best rewards programs in the gaming world as well as a highly addictive visual style.

-Stickers entice your students to continue the process of learning while a the professionally voice acted character of Mini Mouse provides both visual and auditory feedback for your student.
-The progression screens allow parents and teachers to easily monitor the advancement of the student with tracking for up to 40 kids, so this is a great app for the home or for the classroom.
+Stickers entice your students to continue the process of learning while the professional voice acted the character of Mini Mouse provides both visual and auditory feedback for your student.
+The progression screens allow parents and teachers to easily monitor the advancement of the student with tracking for up to 40 kids, so this is a great app for the home or the classroom.

 Monkey Preschool Lunchbox

 As one of the most popular apps in the world for preschoolers, Monkey Preschool Lunchbox is perhaps the best example of what a learning app should be.
 Combining easily translated, large visuals with a near perfect learning curve that keeps the child engaged no matter the subject matter, the Lunchbox app teaches sorting, color recognition and shape recognition, among many other topics.

 Seven total games make topics that are sometimes